If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 Stovetop pressure cookers come in many sizes.
 Are you going to use it primarily for beans and grains?
 Or will you be making roasts in it?

-A standard size hovers around the 6 quart mark, with 5 qt. and 7 qt. sizes being very common.
-Even a 5 qt. pot can make a nice pot of soup, and according to most literature can feed 6-8 people.
+A standard size hovers around the 6 quart mark, with 5 qt. and 7 qt. sizes also being very common.
+Even a 5 qt. pot can make a nice pot of soup, and according to most recipes can feed 6-8 people.
 BUT, you'll probably have to cut a roast or chicken into pieces to get it all in there.

 You can also get a stovetop pressure cooker in frying pan size.
 This is convenient because when you're not using it as a pressure cooker, it can double as a skillet.
 (The larger SPCs, by the way, can double as sauce pans, Dutch ovens, and stock pots, too--some even come with an regular pan lid for these purposes.)